LMKlein/LMKlein.github.io/README.md

 I provide comments and changes in Word with track changes enabled (and an explanation when necessary) so that you can review individual items before making revisions and committing to your final draft.
 If you make significant content changes, this option includes a re-read at a 50% discount to review your revisions and offer additional suggestions.

+### Classroom Study Guides
+I am interested in partnering with YA and MG authors to develop classroom guides for your contracted or published novels.
+Having worked in both classrooms and curriculum development for nearly twenty years, I am comfortable developing engaging questions and activity suggestions aligned to the Common Core to help students and educators dive deep into your text.

+Contact me for rates.

 ## CONTACT INFO
 Find me @LM_Klein on Twitter to get a sense of who I am.